JetBrains/guide/site/webstorm/tips/add-imports/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 WebStorm can automatically add an import for a symbol even if you’re using default exports.
----